ReFreezed/HotParticles/misc/README.txt

         emissionRate            number   Particle spawning rate.
         emitAtStart             number   How many particles should emit when the particle system starts. emitterLifetime         number   Lifetime of the emitter.
-Is -1 if the emitter is continuous. insertMode              string   Particle insert mode.
+Is -1 if the emitter is continuous. emitterOffset           table    Position offset for the particle emitter relative to the 'emitterPosition' value.
+It's a table with these numeric fields: x, y.
+Is also an array. insertMode              string   Particle insert mode.
         kickStartDt             number   Delta time for when updating the emitter when the particle system starts. kickStartSteps          number   How many times the emitter should update when the particle system starts.
 May be 0. linearAcceleration      table    Table with these numeric fields: xmin, ymin, xmax, ymax.
 Is also an array. linearDamping           table    Table with these numeric fields: min, max.
-Is also an array. offset                  table    Texture offset for the particles.
-It's a table with these numeric fields: x, y.
-Is also an array. particleLifetime        table    Table with these numeric fields: min, max.
+Is also an array. offset                  table    [Deprecated: Use 'textureOffset' instead!]
+Alias for the 'textureOffset' field. particleLifetime        table    Table with these numeric fields: min, max.
 Is also an array. quads                   table    Sequence of frames used for particle animation.
 Is empty if there's no animation.
 Each item is a table with these fields: x, y, width, height.
-The items are also arrays with additional values for texture width and height. radialAcceleration      table    Table with these numeric fields: min, max.
+The items are also arrays (with two additional values for texture width and height). radialAcceleration      table    Table with these numeric fields: min, max.
 Is also an array. relativeRotation        boolean  True if relative rotation is enabled, false otherwise rotation                table    Table with these numeric fields: min, max.
 Is also an array. shaderFilename          string   Filename of the shader.
 Is empty if no shader has been specified.
-This could be used as a fallback for when shaderPath is empty. shaderPath              string   Path to the shader relative to the specified base folder.
+This could be used as a fallback for when 'shaderPath' is empty. shaderPath              string   Path to the shader relative to the specified base folder.
 Is empty if no shader has been specified or no path is available. sizes                   table    Sequence of sizes.
         sizeVariation           number   How varied the sizes are.
 The value is between 0 and 1.